Research

 OHM Gathering

-The inaugural OHM Gathering was hosted over 3 days in the lead up to the Winter Solstice 2023, at a magical site in Numinbah Valley,
+OHM Gathering 2023 Our first official OHM Gathering was hosted over 3 days in June 2023, at a magical site in Numinbah Valley, Gold Coast,

 Tiny OHM #1

-Tiny OHM #1 was our first official gathering since the charity merger and served as an opportunity to test our new WISDOM review model.
-It
+Tiny OHM 2022 Tiny OHM #1 was our first official gathering since the charity merger and served as an opportunity to test our new WISDOM